unfoldadmin/django-unfold/README.md

 npm run tailwind:build # run once
 ```

-Some components like datepickers, calendars or selectors in admin was not possible to style by overriding html templates so their default styles are overriden in **styles.css**.
+Some components like datepickers, calendars or selectors in admin was not possible to style by overriding html templates so their default styles are overridden in **styles.css**.

 **Note:** most of the custom styles located in style.css are created via `@apply some-tailwind-class;` as is not possible to manually add CSS class to element which are for example created via jQuery.